 In theory, searching for availability for ANA round-the-world awards would involve the same set of booking tools as you’d use for Aeroplan awards, since they’re both accessing the same inventory on Star Alliance airlines.

 The steps involved are generally the same no matter which search engine you use, though.
 Break the trip up into one-way segments and locate availability on each segment one-by-one, then arrange it all into an itinerary that fits within all the rules outlined above.
-Finally, give ANA Mileage Club a call to get the booking completed.

 Round-the-world awards can only be booked over the phone, and ANA’s agents tend to be well-educated on the rules and will enforce them strictly.
 On one hand, you can’t really get away with much outside the rules, but on the other hand the agents are all quite professional in their dealings and will make your life easier by telling you exactly why a certain itinerary isn’t valid.

 Lastly, note that ANA only allows you to redeem miles on behalf of your family members and relatives, and not on behalf of anyone in general.
 There’s even have a family tree on their website to show exactly which types of family members are eligible to use a member’s miles.

 This will be an important point to keep in mind for those of you who might travel with friends, colleagues, or other extra-familial companions – in that case, everyone would need to redeem miles out of their own ANA Mileage Club accounts.

 Combining an unbelievably generous allowance of eight stopovers with a very fairly priced award chart, the ANA round-the-world award contains incredible globetrotting power that’s just waiting to be enjoyed by those of us who are hungry for some incredible multi-stop trips.